HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 `delt_obs 1`, instead of `da_interval=1`, `delt_obs n`.

 In general, it is beneficial to set `da_interval` as large as possible for a given setup.
-One reason is that after a simulation time of `da_interval`, the routines `assimilate_pdaf` and `update_tsmp` are called, each time assembling the state vectors and calling the PDAF library.
-Minimizing the number of these calls reduces compute time.
+One reason is that after each simulation time of `da_interval`, the routines `assimilate_pdaf` and `update_tsmp` are called, assembling EnKF state vectors and calling the PDAF library.
+Maximizing `da_interal`, minimizes the number of these calls and thus reduces compute time.

 ### DA:stat_dumpoffset ###